-All deeds must include the name of the grantor and grantee, the legal description and address of the property, and the grantor's notarized signature, the Nolo legal website states.
+All deeds have several features, including the name of the grantor and grantee, the legal description and address of the property, and the grantor's notarized signature.
 Some states have added requirements, such as having the grantee sign or having the document witnessed.

 Anyone with a notary public license can seal a deed, even if they don't call themselves a notary public.
-Bankers, attorneys and real estate agents may have a notary public license, for example, and any of them could apply their seal to notarize a quitclaim deed.
+For example, bankers, attorneys and real estate agents may have a notary public license, and any of them could apply their seal to notarize a quitclaim deed.

 A notary seal doesn't prove that anything in the deed is true or that the grantor has title to the property, it only establishes that the grantor signed the deed in front of the notary.
-In some cases, it may not even prove that; the Wisconsin bar states that one attorney's client brought in a document his wife had already signed; the attorney notarized the signature as a favor to the client, then found himself in a lawsuit because the client had forged his wife's signature.
+In some cases, it may not even prove that at all.
+If the notary public violates the law by ignoring the absence of one or more parties during the signing, the notarization will likely be invalidated.